 Another benefit of a cloud-based CRM is that your employees can access it anywhere they have an internet connection.
 Remote workers have the same access to data as those in the office—streamlining your team’s ability to effectively work wherever they are based.

-This opens your organization up to the possibility of hiring employees on an entirely remote basis, allowing you to take advantage of global talent when hiring.
-Or, you can give existing staff flexibility in how they choose to work.
-This is important as studies have found that employees that work remotely are often happier than those that don’t.
+This opens your organization up to the possibility of hiring employees on an entirely remote basis so you can take advantage of global talent when hiring.
+Or you can give existing staff flexibility in how they choose to work.
+This is important as studies have found that employees who work remotely are often happier than those who don’t.

 Grow revenue per customer

-A CRM can help you grow revenue per customer by highlighting upsell opportunities.
-For example, eCommerce stores can email customers about offers relating to existing purchases, while hair salons can contact customers if they notice they are coming up to their regular appointment schedule.
+Research shows that 39% of businesses have drastically improved their upselling and cross-selling results because of a CRM platform.
+For example, e-commerce stores can email customers about offers relating to existing purchases, while hair salons can contact customers if they notice they are coming up to their regular appointment schedule.

 A CRM system will typically include in-depth reporting features.
-Many have sales forecasting and sales pipeline management tools that can estimate revenue within a given period based on average conversion rates and where your prospects are in the sales funnel.
+For example, many have sales forecasting and sales pipeline management tools that can estimate revenue within a given period based on average conversion rates and where your prospects are in the sales funnel.

 If you use a CRM’s marketing automation features, it will provide information about how effective your marketing strategy is.
 This lets you take steps to optimize your sales processes and sales activities.
-Related to this is A/B testing which allows you to try two different versions of the same marketing element—for example, offer, call-to-action, or subject line—and see which one is most effective.
+For instance, A/B testing allows you to try two different versions of the same marketing element, such as a call to action or subject line, to see which one is most effective.

 How to choose the best CRM software for your small business or SMB